h1j4cky/adjelly/README.md

   synchronize  Synchronizes time with NTP server.
 ```
 ### Fullscan
-Fullscan command enumerates and exploits all attack paths that ADJELLY has to offer.
+Fullscan command enumerates and exploits all attack paths that ADJelly has to offer.
 ```
 Usage: adjelly fullscan [OPTIONS]